One Day in a City Itinerary – Mykonos, Greece

-I loved my day on Mykonosย island; here are my tips to ensure you do, too.
+As you can probably tell, I loved my day on Mykonosย island!
+Here are some more tips to help you ensure you do, too, during your cruise.

 Tip #1: If youโre short on time in Mykonos and really want to experience the island, be cautious of signing up for a shore excursion.